adityawahyuuu/AssetManagement-Web/README.md

 ## Prerequisites

 - Node.js 18+ and npm
-- AssetManagement-API running on `http://localhost:3000` (or configure a different URL)
+- AssetManagement-API backend running on `http://localhost:5080` (or configure a different URL)

 ## Setup Instructions